 - Furnaces: 15 to 20 years

 - Window air conditioners: Five to 7 years

-Electrical systems tend to have the longest lifespans in most homes, though solar panels last the long haul as well.
+Electrical systems tend to have the longest lifespans in most homes, though solar panels last for a long time as well.
 Security systems, air conditioners, and air ducting usually need replacement the soonest.

 - Security: Five to 10 years